Grothendieck positivity for normal square root crystals: Square root Demazure crystals

 The following operation is a straightforward bijection from $\SVWordsss{n}{m}$ to $\RPD_{m,n}$: we send a set-valued word $(S_1, S_2,\cdots, S_m) \in \SVWordsss{n}{m}$ to the RPD whose tile at row $i$ column $j$ is $\bumptile$ if $i \in S_j$ and $\ptile$ if $i \notin S_j$.
 For instance, the RPD's in Example~\ref{E: RPDs} are respectively associated with

 We give $\RPD_{m,n}$ the unique (normal) $\sqgln$-crystal structure that makes this bijection an isomorphism.
-The following result describes the permutations associated to the RPD's in a given $i$-string for this crystal structure.
+The following result describes the permutations associated to the RPDs in a given $i$-string for this crystal structure.

 \begin{prop} Let $D_0, D_1, \cdots, D_l$ be an $i$-string in $\RPD_{m,n}$ with associated permutations $u_0, u_1,\cdots, u_l \in S_{m+n}$.
 If row $i$ and row $i+1$ of $D_0$ only contain $\ptile$ tiles, then we must have $l = 0$ as well as $u_0(m + i) = i$ and $u_0(m+i + 1) = i+1$.
 Otherwise, the following holds: \begin{itemize} \item[(a)] The permutation $u_0$ has a descent at $m+i$, in the sense that $u_0(m + i) > u_0(m + i+1)$. \item[(b)] The value $i$ appears after the value $i+1$ in $u_l$, in the sense that $u_l^{-1}(i) > u_l^{-1}(i+1)$. \item[(c)] It holds that $u_1 = \cdots = u_{l-1} \in \{u_0,u_0 s_{m+i}\} \cap \{u_l, s_i u_l\}$.